weaversa/cryptol-course/labs/SAW/SAW.md

 Since arrays are passed as pointers in C, when we call `execute_func` we supply `a_p` and `b_p` rather than `a` and `b`.

-To verify correctness, we assert that after function exectution `a_p` points to what the Cryptol specification claims it should using `self.points_to(a_p, cry_f("rowAdd {a} {b}"))`.
+To verify correctness, we assert that after function execution `a_p` points to what the Cryptol specification claims it should using `self.points_to(a_p, cry_f("rowAdd {a} {b}"))`.